 Market read

 The betting version of this topic starts with the board, not the prediction.
 For 2026 NFL Christmas Tripleheader Market Guide, write down the opening number, the current number, the price, the book, and the reason the market might move.
-That habit keeps hold, totals, weather and closing line value from turning into a vibes-based handicap.
+That habit keeps vig, hold, totals and weather from turning into a vibes-based handicap.

 Named teams matter because public demand and true team strength are not the same thing.
 Bills, Rams, Packers and Bears can attract different kinds of money depending on quarterback reputation, primetime visibility, recent playoff memory, and injury headlines.
 If Josh Allen, Caleb Williams, Ja'Marr Chase and Bijan Robinson are part of the handicap, decide whether the market already priced their best-case version.